Neighborhood Food Solutions, Inc.

 This program engages formerly incarcerated individuals in urban agriculture to create an economic opportunity for themselves, families, and neighbors.
 Not only does it provide a way for a successful reentry process, but also it involves them in cultivating a just local food systems in their own communities.

 FAIR links a reentry program with urban agriculture.
 The goal of the program is to take formerly incarcerated individuals and turn them into food justice leaders for their communities.
 FAIR provides an opportunity for reentering individuals to break out of the incarceration cycle.
-The program includes 200 days of paid urban farming and business training – both classroom and field training.
-Each participant receives a plot of land to grow crops and a spot at their local farmer’s market to sell and profit from everything they have grown.
-The goal of this program is to give marginalized men skills and experience to make themselves self sufficient and eventually grow their own Neighborhood Food Solutions.
+The program includes 200 days of paid urban farming and business training.
+Each participant receives a plot of land to grow crops and a spot at the South Madison Farmers’ Market to sell and profit from everything they have grown.
+The goal is to provide skills and experience to make trainees self sufficient and eventually become their own Neighborhood Food Solution.

 Meet the Team